Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

 .. literalinclude:: ransAbl_wallUserData.yaml
    :language: yaml

-Rather than specifying a momentum source term, :math:`dp/dx`, the velocity is set to the geostrophic (freestream) value near the top of the domain using the ABL forcing method described in :ref:`ABL Forcing Source Terms`.
-The ABL forcing term is turned on and the desired wind velocity and height must be speciied in the input file:
+Rather than specifying a momentum source term, :math:`dp/dx`, the velocity is set to the geostrophic (freestream) value near the top of the domain using the ABL forcing method described in :ref:`abl_forcing_term`.
+The ABL forcing term is turned on and the desired wind velocity and height must be specified in the input file:

 .. literalinclude:: ransAbl_momentum.yaml
     :language: yaml